 Phase 1: Brainstorming

-This section will guide you on what to write, and memories to tenderly hint at or outrightly avoid:
+This section will guide you on what to write and what memories to tenderly hint at or outrightly avoid:

 How will they feel?

 A eulogy is a powerful recollection that will evoke emotions in the audience.
 The audience will generally be sad, and some of them might be in tears.
-Try to lighten the somber mood by embedding inspirational and uplifting content about the deceased in the eulogy.
+Try to lighten the somber mood by embedding inspirational and uplifting content about the deceased in it.
 The audience will appreciate this.

 What do they want to hear?

 Most people want to remember only the good deeds of their loved ones and will want the audience to have a positive image of the deceased.
 Therefore, it is wise to speak about the deceased’s good acts, jokes, or achievements that will capture their essence in a constructive light.
-On the other hand, there are subtle and acceptable ways to mention a deceased’s shortcoming without dwelling on it.
+On the other hand, there are subtle and acceptable ways to mention a deceased person’s shortcomings without dwelling on them.

 How long should it be?

 Each speaker in a funeral program might have a time allotment.
 The eulogy should fit into that time without encroaching on another speaker’s time.
-In the absence of a time limit, keep the eulogy short within minutes (5 minutes on average) to maintain the audience’s attention.
-Inversely, a too-short eulogy signifies a lack of effort to celebrate the loved one.
+In the absence of a time limit, keep it short within minutes (5 minutes on average) to maintain the audience’s attention.
+Inversely, a too-short one signifies a lack of effort to celebrate the loved one.

 Phase 2: Composing a eulogy